-'It is over': Vice President Joe Biden shuts down Seattle congresswoman Pramila Jayapal's last-ditch effort to halt Trump
+'It is over': VP Joe Biden shuts down Seattle congresswoman Pramila Jayapal's last-ditch effort to halt Trump

-Biden's shut down of Jayapal, which was recorded by CSPAN drew laughs and applause from the assembled lawmakers, including House Speaker Paul Ryan.
+Biden's shutdown of Rep. Pramila Jayapal, D-Seattle, recorded by CSPAN, drew laughs and applause from some lawmakers, including House Speaker Paul Ryan.

 Newly sworn-in U.S. Rep. Pramila Jayapal made an attention-grabbing last-ditch effort to block Donald Trump from the White House, objecting to the certification of the Electoral College vote.
 But the effort was shut down by Vice President Joe Biden.